Thirteen narcissists in a room.

 He admires the glossy cover of his book

-while the rest of us huddle in groups of four
+while the rest of us

-struggling with literary success
+struggling with success

 and an arranged marriage gone awry.